getgrav/grav-learn/pages/08.advanced/09.grav-development/02.grav-17-upgrade-guide/docs.md

 !!!! **IMPORTANT:** For most people, Grav 1.7 should be a simple upgrade without any issues, but like any upgrade, it is recommended to **take a backup** of your site and **test the upgrade in a testing environment** before upgrading your live site.

+### Most Common Issues

+1.  ###### HTML is displayed as **code** on your site rather than being **rendered** as HTML as intended.
+    This behavior is a result of the new default of **auto-escaping** being true in Grav 1.7.
+This is a security enhancement, and if you are upgrading from a version prior to 1.7, we automatically enable **Twig Compatibility** setting in the system configuration to ensure your old Twig code will continue to function.
+If you manually update to 1.7 or upgrade in any way that does not go through the GPM self upgrade process, you should set this setting yourself.

+    Check out the [Twig section](#twig) of this guide for full details...

+2.  ###### Getting errors about invalid YAML.
+    As we have upgraded to a newer version of Symfony framework, the YAML parser is stricter than it was in versions prior to 1.7.
+To handle this we have included an older version of the parser that is available when enabling **Yaml Compatibility**.
+This is automatically handled for you if you upgrade to Grav 1.7 via GPM, but if you have upgraded manually, you will need to set this value yourself.

+    Check out the [YAML section](#yaml) of this guide for full details...

+3. ###### Errors on Saving or Non-functioning Admin plugins In Grav 1.7 we introduced **Flex Pages** as the new default page management UI.
+Also, to optimize performance, we stopped initializing pages on every admin call.
+Switching back to regular **Grav Pages** might temporarily resolve your issue.
+This is done by editing the **FlexObjects** plugin and disabling **Pages (Admin)**.

+   To properly address the issue, custom plugins should be updated to support both **Grav Pages** and **Flex Pages** by using `PageInterface` and also should expliclty Pages when required.

+   Check out the [Pages section](#pages-1) and [Admin Section](#admin) of this guide for full details...

 ### Quick Update Guide

 !! **Grav 1.7** requires **PHP 7.3.6** or later version.
 The recommended version is the latest **PHP 7.4** release.